b3nb0z/AtlasGrabber/README.md

 ![shot2](https://cloud.githubusercontent.com/assets/17572110/22879335/d49d9d88-f1dd-11e6-8927-01204d0f748b.jpg)
 Figure 2.
 Analysis window of the AtlasGrabber

 The Human Protein Atlas is organized in the following hierarchial structure (Figure 3): For each gene ID, there are several antibodies that target it, for each antibody there will be several images (= tissue sections) from different patients.
 Typically there will be 1-2 images from one patient (not shown in figure).
+Note that for each antibody there will be a varying number of antibodies (between 1-4) and images for each antibody.

 ![hpa_organization 2](https://cloud.githubusercontent.com/assets/17572110/22879557/e1b25cce-f1de-11e6-8e52-b0ca0c7f641f.png)
 Figure 3.
 The hiarchial organization of the Human Protein Atlas Database